seanpmaxwell/jet-schema/README.md

 ### Transforming values with `transform()` <a name="transforming-values-with-transform"></a>
 If you want to modify a value before it passes through a validator-function, you can import the `transform` function and wrap your validator function with it. `transform` accepts a transforming-function and a validator-function and returns a new validator-function (type-predicate is preserved) which will transform the value before testing it.
-When calling `new` or `test`, `transform` will modify the original object.
+When calling `new`, `test`, or `parse`, `transform` will modify the original object.
 <br/>

 If you want to access the transformed value yourself for whatever reason, you can pass a callback as the second argument to the returned validator-function and `transform` will supply the modified value to it.
 I've found `transform` can be useful for other parts of my application where I need to modify a value before validating it and then access the transformed value.